Glen L Niebur

 Ph.D. - University of California at Berkeley, 2000

 M.S.M.E. - University of Minnesota, 1995

 B.M.E. - University of Minnesota, 1986

-Glen Niebur is associate professor of Aerospace and Mechanical Engineering at the University of Notre Dame.
+Glen Niebur is a professor of Aerospace and Mechanical Engineering at the University of Notre Dame.
 He holds bachelor’s and master’s degrees from the University of Minnesota, and the Ph.D. from the University of California.
-Research is focused on orthopaedics, including bone quality, damage mechanics of trabecular bone, lumbar spinal fusion, hard and soft tissue constitutive modeling, computational mechanics, of tissues, and genetic factors affecting bone quality.
+Research is focused on orthopaedics, including bone quality, damage mechanics of trabecular bone, mechanobiology of bone, hard and soft tissue constitutive modeling, computational mechanics of tissues, and genetic factors affecting bone quality.

 Current projects are investigating the interactions between microdamage formation in bone and the changes in bone porosity and structure that accompany osteoporosis.
 Osteoporosis results in changes at multiple levels of the hierarchical structure of bone, and these can either compensate for or enhance fracture risk.
 Medical imaging methods, especially computed tomography (CT) are used to image and quantify bone structures in bone samples and in live animals.
 A current project is using medical imaging to longitudinally monitor and understand fracture healing.
 Most recently, work has begun in the area of bone marrow mechanics, affects of aging and disease on bone marrow morphology, and interactions between bone and bone marrow.

 - Kreipke TC, Rivera NC, Garrison JG, Easley JT, Turner AS, Niebur GL.
 2014; "Alterations in trabecular bone microarchitecture in the ovine spine and distal femur following ovariectomy."
 J Biomech.
 47:1918-1921